-We have a \$410 million senior unsecured revolving credit facility with an uncommitted accordion feature that could increase the size of the facility to \$600 million, subject to certain conditions and availability of additional bank commitments.
+We have a senior unsecured revolving credit facility that was amended in December 2024 to increase its capacity from \$410 million to \$640 million and to raise the uncommitted accordion feature that could increase the size of the facility to \$1 billion, subject to certain conditions and availability of additional bank commitments.
+The amendment also extended the maturity date of the facility.
+The facility includes bank commitments of \$575 million maturing on December 18, 2029 and \$65 million maturing on October 28, 2026.
 The facility also provides for the issuance of letters of credit with a sublimit equal to the greater of \$100 million and 50% of the total revolving credit commitments.
 Borrowings under the revolving credit facility are subject to a borrowing base calculation based on the book value of our real estate assets and unrestricted cash.
 Letters of credit issued under the facility reduce the available borrowing capacity.
-The maturity date of the facility is October 28, 2026.
-At March 31, 2024, there were no borrowings outstanding and \$28.0 million of letters of credit issued under the revolving credit facility, resulting in available capacity of \$382.0 million.
+At December 31, 2024, there were \$100 million of borrowings outstanding at a 5.9% annual interest rate and \$27.5 million of letters of credit issued under the revolving credit facility, resulting in available capacity of \$512.5 million.

-The revolving credit facility is guaranteed by our wholly-owned subsidiaries that are not immaterial subsidiaries or have not been designated as unrestricted subsidiaries.
+The revolving credit facility is guaranteed by our wholly-owned subsidiaries that are not immaterial subsidiaries and have not been designated as unrestricted subsidiaries.
 The revolving credit facility includes customary affirmative and negative covenants, events of default and financial covenants.
 The financial covenants require a minimum level of tangible net worth, a minimum level of liquidity and a maximum allowable leverage ratio.
 These covenants are measured as defined in the credit agreement governing the facility and are reported to the lenders quarterly.
 A failure to comply with these financial covenants could allow the lending banks to terminate the availability of funds under the revolving credit facility or cause any outstanding borrowings to become due and payable prior to maturity.
-At March 31, 2024, we were in compliance with all of the covenants, limitations and restrictions of our revolving credit facility.
+At December 31, 2024, we were in compliance with all of the covenants, limitations and restrictions of our revolving credit facility.